QuantumKya/molecule-kitchen/README.md

 Load one of a few template molecules hard-coded in by me (suggest other template molecules if you want!)

 Share your molecules with others!
-Save as an image or as a loadable molecule file (.mkf or .json)
+Save as an image or as a loadable molecule file (.molecule or .json)

 Choose light or dark mode, your preference will be saved locally.